GangaMegha/Reinforcement-Learning-Papers/List of Papers/README.md

 # Reinforcement-Learning-Papers
-This repository contains 1 page summaries of papers I have read in the domain of Reinforcement Learning along with a list of papers in different topics.
+This file lists some of the papers in the following domains which were discussed during the Topics in Reinforcement Learning course :

+## Hierarchical RL
+Markup : 1.
+A numbered list
+              1. A nested numbered list
+              2. Which is numbered
+          2. Which is numbered